dmh247365/javascript-detailed/Callbacks/readme.md

 Aside - the event loop is in charge of determining what function is next allowed on the call stack and thus will be ran.

 Call Stack - how JS keeps track of what function is currently being ran, ie its the one that is top of the Call Stack.
+The Call Stack is simply a stack (record) of calls to functions (that are still open), recorded in a LIFO structure.